abhishekagarwalnpl/QHAL-copy/specs/appendix3.rst

 model energy calculation circuit in [arXiv:2005.03023v1].
 The circuit requires intermediate measurements and resets of qubits, but, it does not require modifying the circuit based on the measurement outcomes.
-Hence, assuming the hardware supports active qubit reset as a level 2 (3) command, this is an example of a level 2 (3) HAL algorithm.
+Hence, assuming the hardware supports active qubit reset as a Level 2 (3) command, this is an example of a Level 2 (3) HAL algorithm.

-Note that if active qubit reset is not available, the algorithm can be run using level 1 HAL by replacing:
+Note that if active qubit reset is not available, the algorithm can be run using Level 1 HAL by replacing:

 .. code-block::